Red Hat OpenShift GitOps

 gitops 4

-• If we go to the OpenShift console, we can check that the pod and its route are already deployed with the new image version, in the demo-dev project.
+• In the OpenShift console, check the pod and route are deployed with the new image in the demo-dev project.

 gitops 5